3rd May 2016 | Wells Fargo | Wells Fargo Championship

 A strong field heads to North Carolina for the Wells Fargo Championship.
 We examine the trends of past winners.

-Bentgrass greens were relaid with Bermuda grass in advance of last year’s tournament along with tweaks to the 4th, 16th and 17th holes.
+Bentgrass greens were relaid with Bermuda grass in advance of the 2014 tournament along with tweaks to the 4th, 16th and 17th holes.
 However the overall complexion of the event hasn’t changed much.
-The demanding finish still exisits, with the closing three holes, nicknamed the ‘Green Mile’ still a daunting prospect.
+The demanding finish still exists, with the closing three holes, nicknamed the ‘Green Mile’ a daunting prospect.

 Before players can even think about the finish, there is the rest of a 7,442-yard course to negotiate.
-Fairways are amongst the hardest to hit on tour, with Quail Hollow ranking fourth lowest for driving accuracy last year.
+Fairways are amongst the hardest to hit on tour, with Quail Hollow ranking fourth lowest for driving accuracy in 2014.

 Recent trends at the Wells Fargo Championship are strong.